-Chief Judge
+Chief Judge must

-Acted at least twice as Event Judge in the last 4 years (at least once at a 1st Category Event) and

-Acted at least once as Chief Judge in a1st or 2nd Category Event in the last 4 years.

-Must have knowledge and understanding of safety limits of paragliding.
+- have acted at least twice as Event Judge in the last 4 years (at least once at a 1stCategory Event) - have acted at least once as Chief Judge in a 1st or 2ndCategory Event in the last 4 years. - must have knowledge and understanding of safety limits of paragliding.

-Event Judge
+Event Judge must